NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 Share:

-You’ll also want to make sure you have the right general contractor insurance, which can help cover the requirements for getting licensed in some states and help protect your business once you start working with clients.
+You’ll also want the right general contractor insurance, which can help cover the requirements for getting licensed in some states and help protect your business once you start working with clients.

 We also have state guides for other trades, including handypersons, carpenters, electricians, HVAC technicians, landscapers, roofing, painters and plumbers.

-The list is in alphabetical order and includes links for additional resources in each state.
+The list below is in alphabetical order and includes links to more in-depth guides for each state.

 License required: Yes

-General contractor licensing in Alabama is managed by the Alabama Licensing Board for General Contractors (LBGC) for commercial and public projects, and by the Alabama Home Builders Licensure Board (HBLB) for residential construction.
+Alabama general contractor license requirements are set by the Alabama Licensing Board for General Contractors (ALBGC) for commercial and public projects, and by the Alabama Home Builders Licensure Board (AHBLB) for residential construction.

-• Commercial / public work: A license is required for projects worth $100,000 or more (effective Oct.
-1, 2024) and for swimming pools over $5,000.
+Commercial / public work: A license is required for projects worth $100,000 or more and for swimming pools over $5,000.
 Applicants must submit three references, financial statements from a certified accountant and pass both a trade and business and law exam.
-The application fee is $300 for prime contractors and $150 for subcontractors, filed at least 30 days before a quarterly board meeting.
+Check the ALBGC for current application fees.

-• Residential construction: A home builder license is required for residential projects costing more than $10,000.
-Applicants must pass two exams (trade and business/law) and pay a $350 initial licensing fee.
+Residential construction: A home builder license is required for residential projects costing more than $10,000.
+Applicants must pass two exams (trade and business/law).
+Check the HBLB for current licensing fees.

 Required business insurance in Alabama: